 Looking to discover some more hidden gems in Barcelona?
 Check out some of these GetYourGuide tours.
 They cover some more untouristy places with knowledgeable and professional guides, and their prices are more than affordable.

 Alternatively, you can always rent a car and explore on your own.
 When renting cars abroad, my favorite choice is always AutoEurope.
-You can use this link to get up to 30% on car rentals in Barcelona and this special offer to save on your Barcelona airport transfer.
+You can use this link to get up to 30% on car rentals in Barcelona.

 Are you planning to visit some famous tourist attractions?
 Opt-in for an IVenture card; if you’re spending more than a few days in Barcelona, this can help you save a significant amount of money on sightseeing.